 North Uist’s highest hill at 347 metres.A bit of planning is required to make sure the tide/loch water levels are right to allow an easy crossing of the outlet of Loch Obasaraigh.
 Otherwise, it can be well nigh impossible.Easiest in summer but when we tried it in October we couldn’t get across.Views are of course superb from the top and it’s an easy ascent beyond the loch but always feels quite a long walk in.

 The road down to Loch Euphort where the walk begins and there is some parking, is also a nice drive in itself.
-We have stayed in Taigh Dobhrain , an absolute beauty of a cottage right on a small loch.
+We have stayed a couple of times in Taigh Dobhrain , an absolute beauty of a cottage right on a small loch.
 Lovely area all in.